finale-lua/lua-scripts/docs/rgp-lua/standalone-configuration.md

     </RGPLua>
 </RGPPluginSettings>
 ```
 The file can have multiple `Script` elements.
 These can be directories (`IsDirectory="true"`) or individual files.
-The scripts do not have to reside in the same directory with _RGP Lua_ and your custom coniguration file, but it makes for a clean installation if they do.
+The scripts do not have to reside in the same directory with _RGP Lua_ and your custom configuration file, but it makes for a clean installation if they do.

 Everything about your custom configuration is separate from the main configuration.
 If you want a System Prefix for your custom configuration, it must be included in the custom configuration file.
 The scripts can overlap with scripts configured in the main configuration, but they run independently.